gymrek-lab/TRTools/README.md

 * dumpSTR: a tool for filtering VCF files with STR genotypes (from [HipSTR](https://github.com/tfwillems/HipSTR) or [GangSTR](https://github.com/gymreklab/gangstr))
 * plinkSTR: a tool for performing STR association studies
 * mergeSTR: a tool to merge vcf files from gangSTR
+* postmaSTR: a tool for post-processing and priotization of STR genotypes
+* statSTR: a tool is used for computing stats on VCF files

 Type `<command> --help` to see a full set of options.